-- C1 Charged lines will be only be permitted for proposed additions/alterations, outbuildings and single dwellings. - C2 For a new detached dwelling, where rainwater tanks are included, the pipes are completely sealed, from the tank overflow to the point of discharge. - Note: Typically a charged system will only work for the roof of buildings. - C3 Use the following criteria for charged lines: - (a) Will only be permitted if there are no drainage problems downstream in the catchment where the drainage is being directed. - (b) A full hydraulic analysis of the system including a hydraulic grade line and calculations must be submitted with the Development Application. - (c) Adequate height within the system must be provided (minimum of 0.9 m) between the roof gutter and the higher of the top of the kerb OR the overflow level from the rainwater tank. - (d) All gutters and pipes in the system MUST be designed for a 1 in 50 year ARI storm event (1 in 100 years for box gutters) without overflowing. - (e) All pipes and downpipes are to be sealed to a minimum of 0.5 m above the top water level within the system.
+- C1 Charged lines will be only be permitted for proposed additions/alterations, outbuildings, and single dwellings and dual occupancy development. - C2 For a new detached dwellingdevelopments, where rainwater tanks are included, the pipes are-must be completely sealed, from the tank overflow to the point of discharge.

+Note: Typically a charged system will only work for the roof of buildings.

+- C3 Use the following criteria for charged lines: - (a) Will only be permitted if there are no drainage problems downstream in the catchment where the drainage is being directed. - (b) A full hydraulic analysis of the system including a hydraulic grade line and calculations must be submitted with the Development Application. - (c) Adequate height within the system must be provided (minimum of 0.9 m) between the roof gutter and the higher of the top of the kerb OR the overflow level from the rainwater tank. - (d) All gutters and pipes in the system MUST be designed for a 1 in 50 year ARI storm event (1 in 100 years for box gutters) without overflowing.

+- (e) All pipes and downpipes are to be sealed to a minimum of 0.5 m above the top water level within the system, in accordance with the relevant Australian Standards for solvent welded pipes.
 The system shall be pressure tested prior to backfilling. - (f) There must be a gravity flow across the footpath from an isolating pit within the property boundary into the kerb.
-If the footpath falls towards the property; then the pipeline must remain sealed to the kerb outlet, with a sealed cleaning eye installed within the property boundary. - (g) All services within the footpath must be identified and located prior to submitting the plans and the details must be shown on the plans.

-- (h) A flush point must be provided at the lowest point of the system within an inspection pit (350 x 350 min) with a sump for cleaning.
+If the footpath falls towards the property; then the pipeline must remain sealed to the kerb outlet, with a sealed cleaning eye installed within the property boundary. - (g) All services within the footpath must be identified and located prior to submitting the plans and the details must be shown on the plans. - (h) A flush point must be provided at the lowest point of the system within an inspection pit (350 x 350 min) with a sump for cleaning.
 There must be a minimum of 1 m long pipe from the last downpipe to the inspection pit.
 The connection to the pit is to have a sealed screw cap to allow for periodic cleaning, the cap shall have a 5 mm dribble hole to allow for a slow release of trapped water.
-The pit shall be appropriately located within the property so that runoff or surcharge during maintenance will not affect downstream or adjoining properties. - (i) Gutter guards must be installed on all gutters to minimize debris from entering the system.
+The pit shall be appropriately located within the property so that runoff or surcharge during maintenance will not affect downstream or adjoining properties. - (i) The charged pipeline must be protected in such a way as to minimiseGutter guards must be installed on all gutters to minimize debris from entering the system. - (i)(j) Where a charged system is proposed for the disposal of roof runoff, the Engineer may propose a "Transpiration Bed for Small Paved Areas" (Council Standard Drawing S-125) at the rear of the development site for the disposal of surface runoff from the front of a development site which slopes to teh rear.
+The transpiration bed must not be located between habitable buildings on a site.